 The cost of the certification shall be borne by the employee, and the employee is not entitled to be paid for the time or travel costs spent in acquiring the certification.

 29 C.F.R.
 825.312(a)–(c)

 If the employee fails to provide the employer with a complete and sufficient certification, despite the opportunity to cure, or fails to provide any certification, the employer may deny the taking of FMLA leave.
 This provision applies in any case where an employer requests a certification, including any clarifications necessary to determine if certifications are authentic and sufficient.
 29 C.F.R.
 825.305(d)

 For failure to provide timely certification of foreseeable leave, see 29 C.F.R.
 825.313(a).
 For failure to provide timely certification of unforeseeable leave, see 29 C.F.R.
 825.313(b).
 For failure to provide timely recertification, see 29 C.F.R.
 825.313(c).
 For failure to provide timely fitness-for-duty certification, see 29 C.F.R.
 825.313(d).

-A district shall make, keep, and preserve records pertaining to its obligations under the FMLA in accordance with the recordkeeping requirements of the Fair Labor Standards Act (FLSA) and the FMLA regulations.
-A district shall keep these records for no less than three years and make them available for inspection, copying, and transcription by representatives of the DOL upon request.
+The FMLA provides that covered employers, including qualified college districts, shall make, keep, and preserve records pertaining to its obligations under the FMLA in accordance with the recordkeeping requirements of the Fair Labor Standards Act (FLSA) and the FMLA regulations.
+Employers must keep these records for no less than three years and make them available for inspection, copying, and transcription by representatives of the DOL upon request.

 29 C.F.R.
 825.500